What is a balance transfer credit card?

 A balance transfer credit card refers to a new credit card which allows the cardholder to transfer their owing balance from an existing credit card.
 Cardholders will apply for a credit card balance transfer to save money through a ‘balance transfer period’ on the new credit card, which will be promoted with a low, introductory interest rate - the best deals are 0% interest.

-The length of introductory periods can vary between six months and two years, while introductory interest rates will begin at 0% interest.
+Balance transfer cards are not necessarily low-interest credit cards: The length of introductory periods can vary between six months and two years, while introductory interest rates will begin at 0% interest.
 At the end of the introductory period, any remaining balance which is unpaid on the new credit card will have the standard credit card interest rate applied.

 What are the benefits?